 4. What are the penalties for bribing a witness?

-Considered an obstruction of justice crime, ribery of a witness or victim is a class 4 felony in Colorado.4 The minimum penalty for a class 4 felony conviction for bribing a witness is 2 years in prison and a fine of $2,000.
+Considered an obstruction of justice crime, bribery of a witness or victim is a class 4 felony in Colorado.4 The minimum penalty for a class 4 felony conviction for bribing a witness is 2 years in prison and a fine of $2,000.
 The maximum penalty for witness bribery is 6 years in prison and a fine of up to $500,000.
 In addition, there is a mandatory parole period of 3 years.

 A felony conviction for bribery can disqualify you from jury duty and prohibit you from holding a public office in the future.
 Bribery is considered a “crime of moral turpitude,” or a crime against the public good.
-Witness or victim bribery, and other crimes of moral turpitude may be deportable offenses for individuals with who are not U.S. citizens.
+Witness or victim bribery, and other crimes of moral turpitude may be deportable offenses for individuals who are not U.S. citizens.

 5. Related Offenses